analyticskhub/formDataLayer/README.md

-# Form Name data layer convention
+# Form Name & Data Layer convention

 This repo consists details of form name convention and sample datalayer for different form platform.